 Hyderabad is also known as the City of Nizams (as it was ruled by the Nizams and their culture is still prevalent here) and the city of pearls as it is famous for pearls and pearl jewelry.

+Telugu and Urdu are the official languages of Hyderabad.
+Hindi is also spoken and taught in schools too, along with English.
 Urdu is mostly spoken in the old city side, while Telugu is spoken more on the other parts of the city.
-But Telugu and Hindi are understood mostly all across the city and one can get by in the city with a fair knowledge of any of these languages.
+But Telugu and Hindi are understood mostly across the city and one can get by in the city with a fair knowledge of any of these languages.

-- Charminar - A massive square-shaped granite arch with 4 minarets (“Char” means 4 and “Minar” means minarets) situated in old city Hyderabad – it was built in the 16th century, and is a popular tourist spot in the city.
+- Charminar - A massive square-shaped granite arch with 4 minarets (“Char” means 4 and “Minar” means minarets) situated in old city Hyderabad – it was built in the 16th century and is a popular tourist spot in the city.
 It is the symbol of Hyderabad – and is also used in the city’s logo.

-- Monolithic Buddha statue and Hussain Sagar Lake (The lake connecting old city Hyderabad and Secunderabad, and the statue in the middle of it have become the city’s identity).
+- Monolithic Buddha statue and Hussain Sagar Lake - The lake connecting old city Hyderabad and Secunderabad, and the statue in the middle of it have become the city’s identity.

 - Birla Mandir - A temple built on a hill called Naubath Pahad, in marble, Birla temple is dedicated to Lord Venkateshwara.
 It also offers a beautiful view of the city from an altitude of 280 feet on which the hill stands!

 - Ramoji Film city - A place where movies are shot – with intriguing fake sets and make-believe elements.